phone-outgoing (1)

 A new digital instrument cluster with customisable info no longer reserved for the Raptor model

 Drivers can customise the information shown in front of them with a fully digital instrument cluster and adapt its display to suit the six new driving modes (previously only available in Raptor models).
-Off-roading controls are now found in the touchscreen.
-The is also is a special off-roading screen view with information on the driveline, steering angle, vehicle pitch, and roll angles, among other helpful information.
+Off-roading controls are now found on the touchscreen.
+There is also a special off-roading screen view with information on the driveline, steering angle, vehicle pitch, and roll angles, among other helpful information.

 Improved load bed for the latest Ford Ranger